jeremiedecock/traffic/README.md

 The idea is to find the optimum time to leave from work and look for day, month, weather conditions correlation with traffic.

 Request are submitted through the Google maps API.
 A key is required (see [here](https://developers.google.com/maps/documentation/javascript/get-api-key)).
-A free account allows you to submit 2500 requests/day which is more than enough for me.
+A free account allows you to submit 2500 requests/day.

+Go [there](https://console.developers.google.com/apis/credentials/key/) to manage your Google API keys.